victormoukhortov/Wordpress-Deployment/README.md

     db_copy:[local|staging|production]

 Executes `db_backup` then copies the database from the given host to the target host.
-Performs database queries to update environment-specific Wordpress configuration.
-Redeploys in-place afterwards.
+Executes `mysql_update` and `deploy` in-place afterwards.

     db_backup:[<filename>]